-In accordance with the methods of calculation implemented by AXA Wealth Europe in line with existing regulations, AXA Wealth Europe's Minimum Capital Requirement amounted to € 3.7 million at December 31, 2018.
-This is the regulatory minimum MCR allowed.
+In accordance with the methods of calculation implemented by AXA Wealth Europe in line with existing regulations, AXA Wealth Europe's Minimum Capital Requirement amounted to $\in$ 6.4 million at December 31, 2020.

 The Minimum Capital Requirement is founded over a factor-based formula taking into consideration the amounts of Best Estimate Liabilities net of the amounts recoverable from reinsurance contracts and special purpose vehicles, and written premiums for each segment of business.
 Different factors are applied to those amounts according to each relevant segment.